ohanasportstech/ohanasportstech.github.io/docs/privacy-policy.md

 - Object to or restrict certain processing activities
 - File a complaint with your local data protection authority

-You can request any of the above by contacting us at [Insert Privacy Contact Email].
+You can request any of the above by contacting us at support@ohanasports.net or by submitting a request via our [Data Deletion Request](/pages/data-deletion/) page.
 We will respond within 30 days.

 **b.
 CCPA/CPRA (California residents)**